 The next test is a word recognition test.
 This assesses an individual's ability to understand speech in background noise.
 We play a series of phrases words through headphones, and you repeat them.
 Word recognition scores may help in predicting how useful a hearing aid is for you.

-These tests combine to rule out hearing loss, because you may hear a tone or noise, but you might not understand the actual meaning of the words.
+These exams combine to rule out hearing loss, because you may hear a tone or noise, but you might not understand the actual meaning of the words.
 That's why we test for the identification of sounds as well as words.

 4) Reviewing your hearing test results

-Hearing tests are designed to be read by a trained professional and provide clues into the condition of your hearing.
+Hearing exams are designed to be read by a trained professional and provide clues into the condition of your hearing.
 These results are crucial for choosing hearing aids or for finding solutions for your hearing.

 Audiograms measure the volume and pitch of a sound, measured in decibels and hertz that you can hear within a specific range.
 Typically, this information is charted on a graph, with the complete audiogram showing the range within which you can listen.